zopefoundation/tempstorage/README.rst

 non-cyclic garbage and it does rudimentary conflict resolution.
 This is a ripoff of Jim's Packless bsddb3 storage.

-**Please note: Usage of this package is deprecated, as it is known to randomly loose data, especially with Zope 4.**
+**Please note: Usage of this package is deprecated, as it is known to randomly lose data, especially with Zope 4.**

 For a detailed discussion see `#8 <https://github.com/zopefoundation/tempstorage/issues/8>`_ as well as `#12 <https://github.com/zopefoundation/tempstorage/issues/12>`_